Skip to main content

 Figure 7.13.
 Cloud formation releases heat into the air.
 Figure 7.14.
 Melting ice absorbs heat from air and water

-This page titled 7.3: Energy Associated With Evaporation and Condensation of Water In the Air is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.3: Energy Associated With Evaporation and Condensation of Water In the Air is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.